oss-review-toolkit/ort/plugins/package-managers/gradle-inspector/README.md

 Now, when debugging the first run configuration, wait until the ORT analyzer reaches the point of resolving Gradle dependencies.
 Execution of the Gradle plugin will be blocked until the remote debugger is attached by debugging the second run configuration, and any breakpoints in the [OrtModelBuilder] will be hit.

+## Limitations

+The retrieval of the checksum values for remote artifacts is currently done via plain OkHttp calls, which means it will not work out of the box for private repositories.
+To work around this, credentials need to be configured in `.netrc` additionally to in Gradle.
+This is similar to how the "legacy" [Gradle] analyzer required to additionally configure credentials in Maven.

+Also, the `isModified` check which compares with artifacts of the same name in Maven Central is not implemented yet.

 [GradleInspector]: ./src/main/kotlin/GradleInspector.kt
 [several]: https://github.com/oss-review-toolkit/ort/issues/4694